OAuth Apps

 3) Exchange the temporary code for an access token

-Access Tokens are long-lived, so there is no need for a Refresh Token like there is with some OAuth implementations.
+Access Tokens are long-lived, so there is no need for a Refresh Token as in some OAuth implementations.
 All you will need is the Access Token.
 Access Tokens will never expire unless either you delete them or the user revokes access to the application.

 To exchange a temporary code for an Access Token, make a POST to the https://api.ownerrez.com/oauth/access_token endpoint using basic authentication where the username is the Client Id of your OAuth App and the password is the Client Secret of your OAuth app.
 Send the following parameters using the "application/x-www-form-urlencoded" format: